TeoProt/Operating-Systems-Projects/Projects/Project_1/README.md

-A bash shell script containing a function.
+A fish shell script containing a function.
 This function is called with two command line arguments and finds all the "*.jpg" files which are inside the folder path described by the first argument.
 For each file that is found, we find the modification date by the `eval date` command and `set` a folder variable with the result of the `eval date` command using the format Y/M/D. We then check if inside the path given as a second argument already exist